mongoose-os-libs/homeassistant/README.md

 #### Object API

 *   ***`mgos_homeassistant_object_add()`*** creates a new _object_ with the
-    given `object_name` and of type `ha_component`.
-If additional JSON configuration payload is needed, it can be passed or NULL passed.
+    given name and of type.
+If additional JSON configuration payload is needed, a pointer to it can be provided or NULL passed.
 A callback for _status_ calls is provided, and optionally a _userdata_ pointer is passed.
 *   ***`mgos_homeassistant_object_search()`*** searches the structure for an object with the given name.
 It returns a pointer to the object or NULL if none are found.